kubernetes/website/content/en/docs/setup/windows/user-guide-windows-nodes.md

 The Kubernetes platform can now be used to run both Linux and Windows containers.
 One or more Windows nodes can be registered to a cluster.
 This guide shows how to:

-* Register a Windows node to the cluster
+* Register a Windows Server 2019 (or later) node to the cluster
 * Configure networking so pods on Linux and Windows can communicate

 {{% /capture %}}